CarlitosDroid/Docker-Basics-Tutorial/README.md

 to make it easier to create, deploy and run applications by using containers
 #Installing Docker
-Go to the official website, choose your SO and follow the [installation instructions][1] Don't forget the [Post-installation steps for Linux][2] and follow only the 'Manage Docker as a non-root user' section.
+Go to the official website, choose your SO and follow the [installation instructions][1] Don't forget the [Post-installation steps for Linux][2] and follow only the `Manage Docker as a non-root user` section.
 #### Verify your Installation
 Open a command-line terminal, and run the follow Docker command to verify the Docker is installed.